jelmer/xandikos/README.md

 Dependencies
 ============

-At the moment, Dulwich supports Python 3.5 and higher as well as Pypy 3.
+At the moment, Xandikos supports Python 3.5 and higher as well as Pypy 3.
 It also uses dulwich, icalendar and defusedxml.